Attack on the United States embassy in Baghdad: Mob attack

 On 31 December 2019, after a funeral was held for the Kata'ib Hezbollah militiamen that were killed by the prior U.S. airstrikes, an angry mob of dozens of Iraqi Shiite militiamen and their supporters marched through the perimeters of Baghdad's heavily fortified Green Zone, marched down Kindi Street, and surrounded an entrance to the U.S. embassy compound.
 According to the Associated Press, Iraqi security forces did not attempt to stop the mob and permitted them to pass a security checkpoint.

 The mob began taunting the security personnel of the embassy reception area's front gatehouse checkpoint near the embassy's parking lot and chanting "down, down USA", "Death to America" and "Death to Israel".
 They scaled and threw stones and water bottles over the walls and attacked gates, windows, and doors with makeshift rams.
 Dozens of the demonstrators then smashed through a main door of the checkpoint, set fire to the reception area, raised PMF militia flags and anti-American posters and sprayed anti-American graffiti.
-Video of the demonstration reportedly also showed militiamen ransacking the reception area and taking away paperwork.
+Video of the demonstration reportedly also showed militiamen ransacking the reception area and seizing paperwork.
 Security staff withdrew to the embassy; there was no immediate comment from the Pentagon and the U.S. State Department on the situation.
 U.S. ambassador to Iraq Matt Tueller was not at the embassy at the time and was away on previously scheduled "personal travel".